 Bootstrap defines many CSS classes such as

 form-group that have special meaning.
 We won’t try to understand what each of these classes mean in this book, but you can learn all about them from the official site.
-Once you know how the Bootstrap framework works, it’s pretty easy to understand the above code.
+Once you know how Bootstrap works, it’s pretty easy to understand the code above.

 beginning-elm directory in terminal.